projectrobinhood/translation/README.md

 translation
 ===========

-translation of "how to become a hacker"
+translation of "How To Become A Hacker"